22 Hamilton Lyrics, Explained

 On a stallion with the first black battalion…

 Like Hamilton, John Laurens served as an aide-de-camp to Washington (a position initially obtained for him by his father).
-The London-educated Laurens was an abolitionist, urging Washington to free his slaves, and in 1778 came up with a radical—and controversial—idea: Recruit slaves to the patriots' cause, then free them when their service was done.
+The London-educated Laurens was an abolitionist, and in 1778, he came up with a radical—and controversial—idea: Recruit enslaved people to the patriots' cause, then free them when their service was done.
 Though the Continental Congress considered his plan, it ultimately rejected the idea.

 And when I meet Thomas Jefferson … I’m ‘a compel him to include women in the sequel!

 Not a throwaway line!
 After Angelica Schuyler (Hamilton's soon-to-be sister-in-law) eloped with John Barker Church, a British entrepreneur, in 1777, the couple settled in Boston.
 When the revolution was over, they moved abroad, and Angelica was eventually introduced to Jefferson in Paris in 1787.
 The two became friends, and exchanged letters in which Jefferson expressed his affection and respect for her.
 But it’s doubtful that they discussed politics: The future president didn’t think it was an appropriate topic for women, writing in one letter that “the tender breasts of ladies were not formed for political convulsion…” (An exception?
 Abigail Adams, who Jefferson relied on for political news.)

 “Hear ye, hear ye!
 My name is Samuel Seabury, and I present ‘Free Thoughts on the Proceedings of the Continental Congress!’”